Skip to main content

 Rename columns or tables

-ALTER TABLE student RENAME TO student_profile;
+ALTER TABLE orders RENAME TO customer_order;

 Add a constraint after table creation

-ALTER TABLE course
+ALTER TABLE seller

-ADD CONSTRAINT course_code_unique UNIQUE (course_code);
+ADD CONSTRAINT store_name_unique UNIQUE (store_name);

 Adding constraints later is common when legacy data needs cleanup first.
 Validate that existing rows obey the new rule before enforcing it.